temporalio/documentation/docs-src/python/how-to-develop-a-workflow-definition-in-python.md

   - python
 ---

-In the Temporal Python SDK programming model, Workflows are defined as classes.
+In the Temporal Python SDK programming model, Workflows are defined as classes and are run in a [sandboxed-environment](../concepts/what-is-a-python-sandbox).

 Specify the [`@workflow.defn`](https://python.temporal.io/temporalio.workflow.html#defn) decorator on the Workflow class to identify a Workflow.